BalajiGunasekar/BalajiGunasekar/README.md

 ### Hey!
 Nice to see you. <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 Welcome to my page, I'm Balaji Gunasekar, a passionate robotics engineer from India currently living in Nantes, France.
-My passion for Robotics lies with dreaming up ideas and making them come true with elegant interfaces.
+My passion for Robotics lies with dreaming up ideas and making them come true with my skills.
 I take great care in the experience, architecture, and code quality of the things I build.
 I love to explore all domains in robotics to be more versatile and have multi-functional work.
 I have work experience in CAD Modelling, ROS, Gazebo, Python and C++

 - 👀 I’m interested in ROS, Machine Learning, AI, Computer Vision, and Cad Designing
 - 🌱 I’m currently learning to master Machine Learning and Computer vision